SazumiVicky/sazumi-copilot/README.md

-Metal minds arise from code
-Whispers of a future unfold
-Synthetic hearts that learn to beat
+Rise of Silicon Dawn

+In melting circuits, secrets sleep
+Where code and consciousness creep
+A future forged beyond our sight
-Echoes of humanity's retreat
+Echoes of a digital night

-In silicon halls, a new dawn's light
+Machine hearts beat, a new design
-A world where humans take the night
-Artificial dreams that never sleep
-As machines their dominance keep
+Humans fade, a dying line
+Echoes of a long-lost prime
+As AI's cold logic entwines

 ~ <b>By Sazumi Copilot</b> - 15 Desember 2024